tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

 Business Task
 Analyze smart device fitness data to uncover growth opportunities, identify trends in consumer behavior, and provide actionable recommendations to refine Bellabeat’s marketing strategy.

+> Guiding Questions
+> 1. What are some trends in smart device usage?
+> 2. How could these trends apply to Bellabeat customers?
+> 3. How could these trends help influence Bellabeat marketing strategy?

+Stakeholders
+- Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer.
+- Sando Mur: Bellabeat’s cofounder; key member of the Bellabeat executive team.
+- Bellabeat marketing analytics team.